ryanjetplane1/Night-Vision-Cam/README.md

 <img width="2160" height="1082" alt="nvgcase_2026-Sep-10_08-17-44PM-000_CustomizedView17247659159" src="https://github.com/user-attachments/assets/65a176c9-3c9a-48a8-8f03-5b8672d4621b" />

-A drone camera converted into a night vision goggle setup, built around a Meteor85 Pro drone core.
+A drone camera converted into a night vision goggle setup, using a Meteor85 Pro drone core.

 ## Overview

 This project turns an FPV drone camera into a night vision module that connects to drone goggles.
-The IR-cut filter is removed from the camera to let it see in IR light, and the board is rehoused in a custom 3D printed case with active cooling to keep it from overheating.
+The IR filter is removed from the camera to let it see light humans cant, and the board is placed in a custom case with active cooling to keep it from overheating.

 **Features**